 The first dining area was expanded, and in 1986, an additional dining room was added.
 Today the Dairy Palace building consists of three dining areas and a kitchen area that has been expanded twice.

 The Dairy Palace is a casual, family-friendly restaurant that excels in customer service and quality, delicious-tasting food.
-The original Dairy Palace family still owns and operates the restaurant, and since its opening day over twenty-five years ago, business at the restaurant has been conducted with the same commitment to excellence and integrity that brought success.
+The original Dairy Palace family still owns and operates the restaurant, and since its opening day over thirty-seven years ago, business at the restaurant has been conducted with the same commitment to excellence and integrity that brought success.

 Whether you visit morning, noon, or night, it is our desire that you find friendly service and enjoyable food that will bring you back again and again.